-- Diet – Eating a well balanced diet – This includes avoiding sugar & processed foods and limiting alcohol.
-Anti-inflammatory foods like organic meat, leafy greens, healthy fats, legumes and nuts can help balance your mood and stress responses.
+- Diet – Eating a well-balanced diet – This includes avoiding sugar & processed foods and limiting alcohol.
+Anti-inflammatory foods like organic meat, leafy greens, healthy fats, legumes, and nuts can help balance your mood and stress responses.

-- **Supplements – GABA amino acid (calms anxiety and relieves insomnia), Valerian root (increases your brains GABA levels and relieves anxiety) Magnesium (helps calm the nervous system) Vitamin B (stabalizes mood and helps combat stress) and Kava root (stimulates dopamine)
+- **Supplements – GABA amino acid (calms anxiety and relieves insomnia), Valerian root (increases your brains GABA levels and relieves anxiety) Magnesium (helps calm the nervous system) Vitamin B (stabilizes mood and helps combat stress) and Kava root (stimulates dopamine)

-- Essential Oils – Lavender, Chamomile, Clary Sage, Rose, Ylang Ylang, Bergamot, Frankincense, Peppermint, Vetiver and Wild Orange.
+- Essential Oils – Lavender, Chamomile, Clary Sage, Rose, Ylang Ylang, Bergamot, Frankincense, Peppermint, Vetiver, and Wild Orange.

 **If you are taking any prescription medications and choose to use any of the natural supplements mentioned above, please do so under the guidance of your healthcare professional to avoid any dangerous interactions.

-Top Essential oils for anxiety and calm
+Top Essential oils for anxiety & Calming Essential Oils

-Essential oils each have a different chemical constituents or a combination of, and therefore will affect you in different ways depending on your own personal experiences and your symptoms or emotions at the time, as well the actual essential oil itself.
+Essential oils each have different chemical constituents or a combination of, and therefore will affect you in different ways depending on your own personal experiences and your symptoms or emotions at the time, as well the actual essential oil itself.

 As essential oils are volatile aromatic compounds and they are particularly effective when used for emotional therapy as they enter our body very quickly once inhaled.
 This can be done straight from the bottle, applying and breathing from your palms or by using an essential oils diffusor.